 2. Intex Mariner

 The Intex Mariner has three-ply plastic construction, which makes it tough.
 It has a durable rock guard that lines the hull.
-Four people can fit in this boat, and the weight capacity is 1,100 lbs.
+Four people can fit in this inflatable dinghy, and the weight capacity is 1,100 lbs.
 It includes three seats without backrests, two oars, a gear pouch, a battery pouch, two fishing rod holders, a patch repair kit, and a foot pump.

 - The strong molecular structure of this plastic makes it highly...